 No matter what branch of the military you’re in, you can count on CICB to train from the required standards for each branch.
-When military bases need Crane Operator Training or Rigger training, they call CICB.
+When military bases need Crane Operator Training, Rigger training, Crane Inspections or other training related to the crane and lifting industry, they call CICB.
 As a preferred vendor, CICB Subject Matter Experts have trained and consulted for all branches of the United States Military (Air Force, Army, Coast Guard, Marines, and Navy), and other organizations such as NASA, Department of Energy, and Department of Transportation.
 CICB has the experience and clearance needed to work with the highest levels of government where safety and security requirements are a necessity.

 Did you know that almost all CICB’s instructors are veterans?
 They’ve been in and around bases and understand the structure and attention to detail needed to get the job done.
 CICB provides services such as: crane operator training, rigger and signal person, train the trainer program and more.
 We share our skills and expertise to help prepare your personnel to safely lift, no matter what the object.
 All CICB’s Subject Matter Experts have been through the national E-Verify system, received their Transportation Worker Identification Credentials (TWIC) Cards, and are accustomed to complying with high-level security requirements.